wwnbb/dialogue/README.md

 ## License

-Dialogue is distributed under the MIT License.
+Dialogue is distributed under the GNU License.
 See the LICENSE file for more details.